jestjs/jest/docs/Configuration.md

 export default config;
 ```

 :::note

-Note that, if you specify a global reference value (like an object or array) here, and some code mutates that value in the midst of running a test, that mutation will _not_ be persisted across test runs for other test files.
+If you specify a global reference value (like an object or array) here, and some code mutates that value in the midst of running a test, that mutation will _not_ be persisted across test runs for other test files.
 In addition, the `globals` object must be json-serializable, so it can't be used to specify global functions.
 For that, you should use `setupFiles`.

 :::